NetworkBlockDevice/nbd/doc/proto.md

-During transmission phase, several operations are constrained by the export size sent by the final `NBD_OPT_EXPORT_NAME` or `NBD_OPT_GO`, as well as by three block size constraints defined here (minimum, preferred, and maximum).
+During transmission phase, several operations are constrained by the export size sent by the final `NBD_OPT_EXPORT_NAME` or `NBD_OPT_GO`, as well as by three block size constraints defined here (minimum block, preferred block, and maximum payload).

 If a client can honour server block size constraints (as set out below and under `NBD_INFO_BLOCK_SIZE`), it SHOULD announce this during the